ShengcaiLiao/QAConv/README.md

 # Updates

+* 1/3/2023: Improved testing efficiency by using half precision, and optimized memory usage in testing.
+Included ClonedPerson, and removed DukeMTMC-reID.
 * 3/3/2022: The Graph Sampling work (QAConv-GS/QAConv 2.1) has been accepted by CVPR 2022.
 * 9/29/2022: [TransMatcher](https://arxiv.org/abs/2105.14432) has been accepted by NeurIPS 2021.
 * 9/19/2021: Include [TransMatcher](https://github.com/ShengcaiLiao/QAConv/tree/master/projects/transmatcher), a transformer based deep image matching method based on QAConv 2.0.